2018–2019 Gaza border protests: Idea, organization, and strategy

 The idea for a peaceful protest by Gazans demanding their right of return to Israel dates to the early 2010s.
-Ahmed Abu Ratima, a Palestinian journalist, proposed a protest of this sort in a Facebook post.
+Ahmed Abu Ratima (pref.
+Artema), a Palestinian journalist, proposed a protest of this sort in a Facebook post.
 Gazan journalist Muthana al-Najjar initiated the protest in 2018 by pitching a tent near the border for over a month.
 It gained support from Gazan intellectuals like Atef Abu Saif and graduates of Gazan universities, who were said to have drawn inspiration from the examples of Martin Luther King Jr. and Mahatma Gandhi.
 The protests were eventually endorsed by most significant Palestinian political groups, including Hamas and its primary political opponent, Fatah.
 Other factions, such as the Palestinian Islamic Jihad, the Popular Front for the Liberation of Palestine and supporters of Muhammad Dahlan (who was expelled from Fatah in 2011) also endorsed the protests.

 The organizers tried to keep the protest independent from Hamas and other political groups, but by March 2018, Hamas had become heavily involved in organizing them.
 Local newspapers, television and social media mobilized Gazans to join the March.
 Hamas also ordered its own soldiers to take part.
 To maximize the credibility of the protests, it reportedly planned to keep the peace by having plain clothed security personnel move among the protestors.

 The protests were planned for six weeks starting on 30 March to call for the lifting of the blockade the fulfilling the right of return, having been made public in advance.